nibalizer/falco-workshop/workshop.md

   customfields: "participantCodename:yeetalizer"
 ```

-> this will help you tell which alerts are yours in the server, since everyone is using the same webhook
+> This will help you tell which alerts are yours in the server, since everyone is using the same webhook

 Set the discord configuration (near the bottom of the file):